How to Find the Perfect Car Color and Brake Caliper Paint Combination

 If you feel 980 is a bit of overkill, don’t purchase that particular brand.
 Of course, you can always go for it, but do not let resistance be the one factor you depend on while settling on a brand.

 The most important factor in terms of heat resistance is the paint’s ability to withstand the heat around your brake caliper for a long time.
-Plus, the paint should also remain attractive once application is done – something only high-quality paints can offer.
+Plus, the paint should also remain attractive once the application is done – something only high-quality paints can offer.

 Durability revolves around several factors including the paint’s resistance to chemicals, rust and even salt.
 In addition, you need to understand the climatic conditions of the place you reside while choosing the right kind of brake caliper paint for your car.